digital-land/digital-land.info/application/templates/pages/guidance/introduction.md

 Planning Data can take data in different formats, although some are preferred.
 Preferred formats will give the most accurate results.

-The [specifications for each dataset](specifications/index.html)  will tell you which formats to use.
+The [specifications guidance](specifications/)  will tell you which formats to use for each dataset.

 ### Checking your data